 DUPREE, Louis Benjamin.
-Greenville NC 23.8.1925 — 21.3.1989.
-U.S. Archaeologist.
-In wartime served in U.S. Merchant Marine in Philippines, then studied Asian archaeology and ethnology at Harvard (B.A.
+Greenville, NC 23.8.1925 — Durham, NC 21.3.1989.
+U.S. Archaeologist and Anthropologist, Specialist of Afghanistan.
+Son of Chauncey Leary D. and Luna Emily Tripp.
+In wartime served in U.S. Merchant Marine and in Philippines, then studied Asian archaeology and ethnology at Harvard (B.A.
 1949, M.A.
 1953 and Ph.D.
 1955).
 In 1949 first visited Afghanistan.
-In the late 1960s met Nancy Hatch Dupree (1927–), a historian, in Kabul, divorced and married her.
-They worked together in Kabul until 1978, when expulsed.
+In the late 1960s met Nancy Hatch (1927–2017), a historian, in Kabul, divorced and married her.
+They worked together in Kabul until 1978, when expelled.
 Then lived mainly in North Carolina, but visited often Afghan refugees in Pakistan.
-Taught at several American universities and held important consultant offices, but mainly concentrated on reseach.
+Taught at several American universities and held important consultant offices, finally at Duke University and University of North Carolina, but mainly concentrated on reseach.

 Publications: “Shamshir Ghar: Historic Cave Site in Kandahar Province, Afghanistan”, Arts as.
 3, 1956, 195-206; Shamshir Ghar: Historic Cave Site in Kandahar Province, Afghanistan.
 170 p.
 31 pl.
 102 fig. Anthropological Papers of the American Museum of Natural History 46:2.
 N.Y.
 1958.

 – “Deh Morasi Ghundai: A chalcolithic site in South Central Afghanistan”, Anthropological Papers of the American Museum of Natural History, New York 50:2, 27-136, pl.
 13-25, N.Y.
 1963; other articles.